 Lucky Things is all about helping you and others to feel more confident about our wellbeing and our careers.
 A word that comes up lot in my own head is change.
 Not just because of my HR career but what we’ve had to deal with along the way.
-We all have different experiences of change.
+Well, what a year we’ve all had juggling changes due to the pandemic.
+Pre Covid-19, we all have different experiences of change.
 It might crop up every now and then or feel like an everyday thing.
 So why is it that we always have to live with change?
+Oh and if you’d like to hear more tools on navigating change, check out the forthcoming online Lucky Things®️ Masterclass on Managing Change.
 Continue reading

 I love doodling, drawing and doing arty things with my two girls.
 My Mum discouraged me to do A level art.
 She told me you don’t need to study art to be an artist.
 She was probably right.
 Something I love popping up on my Facebook or Instagram feed are the Sketchy Muma drawings by the talented Anna Lewis.
 They are heartfelt, comical and always ooze emotion.
 There’s something calm about them although they document the ups and downs on parenthood.
 Anna lives with her husband and their (nearly) four-year old daughter in Cornwall.
 Here’s what Sketchy Muma Anna had to say about patience, constant learning and being unique… Continue reading

 Where are the weeks going?
 There is always lots to do so it’s important we take time to look after ourselves.
 If we look after ourselves then I believe we’re also able to feel more confident and focused.